-- The City's goal for rental housing as outlined in the 2008-2013 Consolidated Plan was to provide a total of 129 units to serve renters earning less than 60% of Santa Fe's Area Median Income (AMI).
-Between 2008 and 2012, over four hundred rental units were built or converted, achieving almost three times the goal. - The City's goal for homeownership housing as outlined in the 2008-2013 Consolidated Plan was to provide comprehensive assistance to first time homebuyers who are low to moderate income for purchasing a home.
-This was accomplished by providing funding to subrecipents to support 0% deferred payment loans for down payment assistance.
-The goal was to serve 40 households per year with both the CDBG funds as well as funds through the City's Affordable Housing Trust Fund (AHTF).
-From 2008 through 2012, the programs were successful in sneeting 93% of their goals on average, despite the downturn in the market and cutbacks in funding.
-Infurther support of this goal, the City allocated \$800,000 in down payment assistance funds from the bond-funded Capital Improvement Program (CIP) in 2012 and 2013.
-This funding will generate close to 44 loans which exceeds the goal of supporting 40 home purchases. - The City's goal for home improvement as outlined in the 2008-2013 Consolidated Plan was to provide 110 loans to support emergency repairs when required to bring homes up to the HUD Home Quality Standards (HQS), as well as offering energy efficiency upgrades.
-By the end of FY 2012, approximately 70 loans will be completed. - The City's goal for emergency shelters and transitional living facilities as outlined in the 2008-2013 Consolidated Plan was to provide 33 beds and/or longer term units per year for a five year total of 165.
-As a direct result of this funding, the City's partner organizations were able to provide closer to 330 beds and/or units by the end of the fiscal year, exceeding the goal by two times.
+- The City's goal for rental housing was to provide a total of 129 units to serve renters earning less than 60% of Santa Fe's Area Median Income (AMI) and over 400 rental units were built or converted, achieving almost three times the goal. - The City's goal for homeownership housing was to provide financial assistance to LMI households to purchase a home.
+The goal was to serve 40 households per year with both the CDBG funds as well as funds through the City's Affordable Housing Trust Fund (AHTF) and the programs were successful in meeting 93% of their goals on average, despite the downturn in the market and cutbacks in funding.
+In further support of this goal, the City allocated \$800,000 in down payment assistance funds from the bond-funded Capital Improvement Program (CIP) in 2012 and 2013.
+This funding will generate close to 44 loans which exceeds the goal of supporting 40 home purchases. - The City's goal for home improvement was to provide 110 loans and by the end of 2012, 70 loans will be completed with approximately 10 more to be closed by the year end. - The City's goal for emergency shelters and transitional living facilities was to provide 33 beds and/or longer term units per year for a five year total of 165.
+The City's partner organizations were able to provide closer to 330 beds and/or units by the end of the fiscal year, exceeding the goal by two times.